Consensys/linea-ens/README.md

 LineaResolver is an L2 (Linea) ENS resolver contract that stores and returns the data necessary to resolve an ENS name.

+Additionally, LineaResolver implements the ERC721 Non-Fungible Token (NFT) standard.
+Each subdomain registered through the LineaResolver contract is represented as a unique ERC721 token, allowing for the ownership and transfer of these subdomains in a standardized, interoperable manner across Ethereum-based platforms.

-Additional Smart Contracts documentation available in [./packages/contracts/README.md](./packages/contracts/README.md)
+More Smart Contracts documentation available in [./packages/contracts/README.md](./packages/contracts/README.md)

 ### Gateway